-The real challenge with weight loss is keeping the weight off.
+The real challenge with weight loss is keeping it off.

-When you lose a significant amount of weight (greater than 10% is the number that’s typically used, though certainly there is individual variability), the body does what it can to return to its original weight.
+When you lose a significant amount of weight, the body does what it can to return to its original weight.
 The body seems to have a functional weight set point that it defends irrespective of the extent of its internal stores of energy (in the form of fat).
-The set point can increase over time because of environmental and physiological reasons.
-For example, the hormonal changes of pregnancy or significant prolonged cortisol release from stress can increase the set point.
-Also being placed in a new food environment such as going to college or working from home during a pandemic.
-Interestingly, the set point can be raised but it does not seem to be amenable to lowering.
+The set point can be raised by factors that affect the body’s homeostatic mechanism of weight maintenance.
+While this set point can be raised, it does not seem to be amenable to being lowered.

-When we lose weight below the set point, the body counters with metabolic adaptive physiological processes that evolved to defend itself from starvation.
+Take the example of someone who has gained weight due to pregnancy.
+The new higher weight is encoded as a new set point and if they then try to lose weight below this set point, the body counters with adaptive physiological processes that evolved to defend itself from starvation.
 These include the following mechanisms.

 - Thyroid function changes.
 Reverse T3 increases, T3 and T4 decrease, effectively rendering you hypothyroid

 - Muscle efficiency increases (improved muscle function per calorie, less wasted calories)

 - Neuro-humoral changes: leptin, CCK, peptide YY all DECREASE, thus removing inhibitory actions on ghrelin, increasing appetite

 - Decrease in resting energy expenditure due to weight loss and less available metabolically active tissue

 - Adaptive thermogenesis decreases resulting in reduced resting metabolic rate